Fandom (website): Editorial interference

 Fandom can alter user-generated content by incorporating obstructive elements without prior consultation with users, such as adding popups to customize ads, promoting unrelated articles, which may have questionable topics, and incorporation of unrelated quizzes to boost engagement.
 In addition, Fandom may arbitrarily remove content without prior consultation with the editors involved.

-In 2017, Fandom started to incorporate autoplaying to different wikis about video game franchises such as Runescape and Fallout, this feature was implemented without prior consultation of the editors responsible for the maintenance of the wikis, these videos were criticized for undermining the quality standards of the site.
+In 2017, Fandom began incorporating autoplaying videos into different wikis about video game franchises such as RuneScape and Fallout.
+This feature was implemented without prior consultation of the editors responsible for the maintenance of the wikis, and was criticized for undermining the quality standards of the site.
+During the same period, most of the editorial team behind Yu-Gi-Oh Wiki decided to move to a new project called Yugipedia when Fandom forced autoplaying videos on its pages, with some editors citing that Fandom's video production team had plagiarized content from other fan-made resources in order to increase profits.

+In 2018, much of the Nukapedia editorial team expressed that Fandom was beginning to embed trailers and autoplay videos on all of its pages without their consent or prior approval.
+Several veteran editors had complained that the Fandom team was embedding low-quality content on their pages, including videos that took information from other sources without attribution, and some users were concerned that the company was starting to embed clickbait to generate more ad revenue.

 In 2021, Fandom began removing and censoring adult material, including the deletion of entire wikis dedicated to documenting pieces of media with adult content.
 These measures were criticized by users as well as editors following the implementation of these guidelines without prior notice from the company.

 In 2022, Fandom merged several wikis specializing in documenting sexuality and gender, including the deletion of several pages without prior consultation by users.
-These actions were criticized after the incorporation of material offensive to intersex identities and changes in editorial direction to make it more “corporate friendly”.
+These actions were criticized after the incorporation of material offensive to intersex identities and changes in editorial direction to make it more "corporate friendly".
 Additionally, critics who voiced their disapproval after the merge of the LGBTQIA wikis were blocked on both social media as well as on the Fandom wiki following the controversy.
-In the same year, the editorial team behind the Zelda Wiki clarified that one of the reasons they decided to move to an independent host was due to concerns about “corporate consolidation” and how their experience at Fandom had limited some of their editorial independence.
-In addition, the team of editors urged other communities to migrate some of their content and the creation of writers' union.
+In the same year, the editorial team behind the Zelda Wiki clarified that one of the reasons they decided to move to an independent host was due to concerns about "corporate consolidation" and how their experience at Fandom had limited some of their editorial independence.
+The team of editors urged other communities to migrate some of their content, and urged Fandom employees to create a writers' union.